Hybrid App Development Munich

 appleute delivers cross-platform apps for web and mobile

-A Google-product - flutter can accommodate a plethora of operating systems and several programming languages.
-It's renown or speed and rich widget-collection.
+A Google product - Flutter can handle a variety of operating systems and different programming languages.
+It is known for its speed and extensive widget collection.

 A Microsoft product employing C+ language with a .net-framework.
 It offers a high integrability across Windows, iOS and Android.
 It's a free open-source solution that claims high performance levels.